semantifyit/actions-spec/README.md

+# Introduction
+The schema.org vocabulary is a de facto industrial standard for creating semantically annotated data.
+The vocabulary with its actions subset that allows to describe not only entities on the web, but also actions that can be taken on them.
+This specification puts schema.org actions into a web services perspective by restricting and extending it for the annotation of HTTP APIs.

+# Schema.org Actions

 # Conceptualization

 A schema.org action can have one of four statuses depending on its state.
 We map different stages of the client-API interaction to schema.org action statuses.

+**Resource Description**: The description of an operation on a specific resource.
+This action is in **PotentialActionStatus**.

 **Request**: An action instance with all required parameters (and possible optional) parameters are filled.
 This action is in **ActiveActionStatus**.

+**Response**: A (lifted) response from the server to a request.
+This action instance is in **CompletedActionStatus**.

 # Specification

 ## Resource Description

+A resource description is an extended SHACL node shape.
+It consists of the following elements:
+### ID
+Required.
+The URI of the resource description.
+### Target Class
+Required.
+The type of the operation described.
+A subtype of schema:Action (e.g., BuyAction).

 ## Resource Linking